CambridgeBicycle/Knowledgebase/docs/cambridgevoucher.md

 * Vouchers must redeemed at the time of purchase (Not retroactive to previously purchased bikes).
 * Maintenance vouchers good for 1 year after issue.
 * Each voucher can only be used once (Can't be spread over multiple purchases).
-* Vouchers can only be applied to the retail cost of the e-bike and sales tax.
+* Bike vouchers can only be applied to the retail cost of the e-bike and sales tax.
 Bike Vouchers cannot be used for labor or accessories.
 * Excess voucher amounts cannot be transferred or used on something else.
 * The serial number must be entered into the online portal at the time of sale
 * An  itemized receipt noting the City of Cambridge E-Bike Incentive must be uploaded to the portal